JemRF/RF-Documentation/pages/wifidocs/wifi-iot-updates.md

 A Reset after install is required.

 ## Release Notes
+### Version 3.4.8 (9/03/2024)  (Current Release)
+  - Add Hide passwords with option to show
+  - Fix sending GPIO changes out MQTT when not connected to Monitoring Server

 ### Version 3.4.6 (5/17/2024)  (Current Release)
   - Fix JSON MQTT format
   - Added sending diagnostic information to server to for tech support